Home | About Us | Site Map

 Sri Devendra Vigyani ji Maharaj

-He was of the opinion that one must enter the fourth order of life (Sannyas Ashram) after the age of 75 years.
-As such, after his retirement, he intended to become a Sannyasi.
-At that time, H.H.
-Sri Swami Narayan Tirth Ji Maharaj was the only adorable Guru for him who had the appropriate lineage and spiritual status.
+I retired from my business/family responsibilities in 1992-93.
+I wanted to become a Sannyasi.
+At that time, Sri Swami Narayan Tirth Ji Maharaj (different from the lineage GURU His holiness Sri Narayan Dev Tirth ji Maharaj) was the only bodily Guru he admired.
 He was Sannyas-Guru-Brother of H.H.
-Sri Swami Vishnu Tirth Ji Maharaj and was equally kind, affectionate and close to Vigyani.
-So, in 1995 he went to Uttarkashi, with a check-book in his pocket for the expenditures of Sannyas-Diksha (Bhandara or feast of Sannyasins etc.) accompanied by Swami Govindananda Tirth and Nardeva Kothari and requested Swami Ji for Sannyas Diksha.
-Swami Ji said : “Devendra Ji, You have been leading an exemplary life like Raja Janak and have already achieved the very main goal of being a Sannyasi.
-This Ashram and life is no more adorable and worth while now-a-days for persons like you.
-Take my advice and give up this idea of becoming a coloured-cloth Sannyasi.
-You are already a Sannyasi internally.
-No use of colouring the clothes now.”
-Honoring his sincere advice he returned back home and decided to remain in the family intensifying the real vision of Supreme knowledge and Bliss absolute.
-But still he is of the opinion that the fourth order of life (Sannyas Ashram) may be more beneficial for better experiences of the universe and divinity.
+Sri Swami Vishnu Tirth Ji Maharaj and was equally kind, affectionate to me.
+So, in 1995 I went to Uttarkashi, with a check-book in my pocket for the expenditures of Sannyas-Diksha (Bhandara or feast of Sannyasins etc.) accompanied by Swami Govindananda Tirth and Nardeva Kothari and requested Swami Ji for Sannyas Diksha.
+Swami Ji said, 'Devendra Ji, you have been leading an exemplary life like Raja Janak and have already achieved the very main goal of being a Sannyasi.
+This Ashram and Sanyasi life is no more meaningful for a person like you.
+Take my advice and give up this idea of becoming a saffron-robed Sannyasi.
+You are already a Sannyasi internally '.
+Honoring his sincere advice I returned back and decided to remain in the family intensifying the real vision of Supreme Knowledge and Bliss absolute.
+But I still thought that the fourth order of life (Sannyas Ashram) may be more beneficial for better experiences of the universe and divinity.

 Addresses :